syedamerzaidi/syedamerzaidi/README.md

 ###

-<p align="left">I am Full Stack Developer.
-I build stuff for the web with strong foundations in Backend development, while also engaging in Frontend technologies.
-I have worked on different Enterprise-Level Projects & Products in .NET Framework and React/Angular.<br><br>These days, My main focus is on sharpening my backend engineering and learning new technologies.
-My greatest strength is my ability to learn new technologies quickly.
-Staying up to date with industry best practices allows me to consistently deliver efficient applications.</p>
+<p align="left">I am Software Engineer.
+I build stuff for the web with strong foundations in Backend development, with a touch of Frontend development to bring it all together.
+I have worked on different Enterprise-Level Projects & Products in .NET Framework and React/Angular, and on the cloud side Microsoft Azure.

+As the saying goes, learning never ends.
+These days, my main focus is on sharpening my backend engineering and learning new technologies.
+My greatest strength is my ability to quickly learn new technologies and adapt to new challenges</p>

 ###